Updated by Tina Sieber on 23 February, 2017.

 The next time you use Cortana to search the web, Windows should ask you How do you want to open this?
 Choose EdgeDeflector and Always use this app, then confirm with OK.

 You can read more about EdgeDeflector in this article by its creator Daniel Aleksandersen.

-Before you go ahead with this solution, note that the developer of EdgeDeflector (option 1 above) identified a vulnerability in the code of SearchWithMyBrowser.
-See details here.
+The vulnerability reported for this tool earlier has since been patched and the developer added a convenient installer.
 In case you previously installed this utility, you can find instructions to uninstall it below.

 Go to SearchWithMyBrowser on GitHub, click the green Clone or download button in the top right, select Download ZIP, wait for the download to complete, and extract the ZIP package (right click > Extract All…).

 To build the program, head to the folder to which you extracted the files (SearchWithMyBrowser-master) and run the make.cmd file.
 You can also manually compile the program, and for that you should see the instructions on GitHub.

 To install the program and let it make changes to the registry, run the install.cmd file.
 A command prompt will open and ask you to move the SearchWithMyBrowser.exe to a permanent location of your choice, then paste the path to its new location into the command prompt, including the file itself, e.g. “C:\Users\tinas\Downloads\SearchWithMyBrowser.exe”.
 The prompt also contains instructions on how you can copy the file path.